ringcentral/ringcentral-api-docs/docs/team-messaging/manual/compliance-export.md

-# RingCentral Team Messaging Compliance Exports
+# RingCentral Chat Compliance Exports

 Compliance Exports is a special capability specifically built for companies and regulated industries, such as financial services and health care, with compliance requirements for using electronic communication in the workplace.
 This feature is also a fail-safe way of preserving business communications for compliance and legal discovery or internal review.